Neighborhood Info: How To Research And Choose The Perfect Place For Your Home Search

-Some neighborhood factors are going to mean more to you than others as you start the home buying process.
+Some neighborhood considerations are going to mean more to you than others as you embark on the home-buying process.

 If you have a growing family, school districts might be more of a focus than access to the nearest movie theater, for example.
 No matter what you value in a neighborhood, though, it’s a good idea to make yourself a list of priorities.